SammyAbukmeil/next-demo/README.md

 ## Fetching Data

-In Next JS, there are are a couple of approaches for fetching data:
+In Next.js, there are are a couple of approaches for fetching data:
 1. Create an API layer using [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers)
 2. Using React Server Components, we can skip the API layer and query the database without risking exposing DB secrets to the client